open-energy-transition/Oh-my-Grid/docs/map-it.md

   const html = `
     <div class="popup-success">
       <p>🎉 <strong>Great!</strong> Now go back to JOSM and check if it is downloading.
 Depending on the country, this may take <em>30 seconds or more</em>.
-For "tools and hints", you should have a geojson download.</p>
+For "tools and hints", you should have a geojson download.
+The grid of some countries are to large to be mapped on a national level.
+However, you can zoom in and click on regions or states.</p>
       <p>⚠️ <strong>If nothing happens:</strong></p>
       <ol>
         <li>Check if your ad-blocker is off</li>